philbudne/xxl/doc/syntax.md

 	with `Class` as a `super` class).

 * `SingletonClass`, declared in [bootstrap.xxl](../src/bootstrap.xxl)
-	is a metaclass for classes that will only ever have one instance;
+	is a metaclass for creating classes that will only ever have one instance; singleton classes can be declared by invoking `SingletonClass.new` instead of `Class.new`.

-	such singleton classes can be declared by invoking `SingletonClass.new` instead of `Class.new`.
+* For clarity, use `this_class` instead of `this` in metaclass methods.